Chapter 9.3 – Port Marketing

 2. Marketing Objectives and Actions

-Ports pursue a spectrum of marketing objectives which encompasses five mainstream categories of objectives:
+Ports pursue a spectrum of marketing objectives that encompasses five mainstream categories of objectives:

 1. Secure additional investments.